Fair is Not Always Equal: Understanding Asset & Debt Division During Your Ohio Divorce

 • Property acquired after legal separation: Assets obtained after a legal separation order are considered separate property.

-• Prenuptial agreements: A properly drafted prenuptial agreement can designate specific assets as separate property, overriding the default rules of equitable distribution.
+• Prenuptial agreements: A properly drafted prenuptial agreement can legally designate specific assets as separate property, overriding the default rules of equitable distribution.

 Factors Considered in Equitable Distribution: The Judge’s Balancing Act